 Johnston Antonova, Circular Fashion Russia:

-To understand sustainability you need to think of a garment not as a product but as a process and consider its full life cycle and how it affects people and environment at every stage: from sourcing raw materials to manufacturing, transportation, retail, user and “end of use” stages.
+To understand sustainability you need to think of a garment not as a product but as a process; and consider its full life cycle and how it affects people and the environment at every stage: from sourcing raw materials to manufacturing, transportation, retail, user and “end of use” stages.

 For retail it means:

-– stock sustainable and ethical brands
+– stocking sustainable and ethical brands

-– reduc the amount of plastic and packaging material
+– reducing the amount of plastic and packaging material

-– us and reus eco-friendly packaging
+– using and reusing eco-friendly packaging

-– us “green” transport and energy
+– using “green” transport and energy

-– introduc size–measuring technologies for perfect fit
+– introducing size–measuring technologies for perfect fit

-– us wardrobe inventory technologies to help customer upgrade their wardrobe
+– using wardrobe inventory technologies to help customers upgrade their wardrobe

-– introduc clothes takeback for resale, upcycling and recycling
+– introducing clothes takeback for resale, upcycling and recycling

-– provid mending and repair
+– providing mending and repair services

-– stock ecofriendly care and laundry products
+– stocking eco-friendly care and laundry products

-– enabl customers to design own clothes
+– enabling customers to design their own clothes

-– sell virtual outfits
+– selling virtual outfits

 Willan, Given London:

-The McKinsey ‘State of Fashion Report’ found 66% of consumers were willing to spend more on sustainable brands, however sustainable fashion represents just 1% of the entire industry […] Most fashion brands have an inhouse team dedicated to sustainability [but] these teams’ appetite and commitment is often not enough in isolation.
+The McKinsey ‘State of Fashion Report’ found 66% of consumers were willing to spend more on sustainable brands, however sustainable fashion represents just 1% of the entire industry […] Most fashion brands have an in-house team dedicated to sustainability [but] these teams’ appetite and commitment is often not enough in isolation.
 They don’t have enough influence within organizations to make change happen – it needs to be baked-in across the whole business, from supply chain to sales.
 If you look at beauty, a brand doing interesting things in terms of tying-up sustainability with sales targets is L’Oreal.
-They now offer a performancerelated bonus for managers according to the sustainability performance of the brands they are working on.
+They now offer a performance-related bonus for managers according to the sustainability performance of the brands they are working on.
 They have created an assessment tool called ‘The Spot’.

 Szasz, s.Oliver: